openshift-labs/cloud-native-guides/app-config.md

 >
 > * Name: `catalog`
 > * Key: `application.properties`
-> * Value: *Copy-paste the content of the above application.properties excluding the first and last lines (the lines that contain EOF)*
+> * Value: *copy-paste the content of the above application.properties excluding the first and last lines (the lines that contain EOF)*

 The [Spring Cloud Kubernetes](https://github.com/spring-cloud-incubator/spring-cloud-kubernetes) plug-in implements the integration between Kubernetes and Spring Boot and is already added as a dependency to the Catalog Maven